Royal Pacific Islands Regiment: Post-independence

 Units of RPIR were deployed to Vanuatu in 1980 to put down a secessionist revolt there, and were again called out in aid of the civil power in Port Moresby in 1983.
 The regiment has also conducted operations against the OPM (Organisais Papua Merdeka or Free Papua Movement), based in Irian Barat, which were involved in fighting the Indonesian armed forces across the border.
 From 1989 to 1997 the PNGDF was involved in fighting the secessionist Bougainville Revolutionary Army (BRA) on Bougainville and Buka.
 More recently, following the passage of a constitutional amendment allowing the stationing of the PNGDF on foreign soil, 80 personnel joined the Australian-led Regional Assistance Mission to the Solomon Islands (RAMSI) in July 2003.
 PNGDF troops continued to serve in the Solomon Islands as part of the scaled down, rotational Pacific contingent until the military component of RAMSI was withdrawn in 2013.

 The RPIR continues to train annually with the Australian Army, with activities such as Exercise Wantok Warrior allowing for sub-unit exchange between the Australians and the Papua New Guineans.

 In 2019 the PNG Government adopted a plan to form a 3rd Battalion of the Royal Pacific Islands Regiment.
 It was decided in 2021 that the unit would be stationed in Hela Province.
-A forward operating base is to be established at Tari as the first element of this plan.
+A forward operating base was to be established at Tari as the first element of this plan.
+As of 2025, no progress had been made in raising the battalion.